 1. Howling and Constant Barking

 Dogs may bark and howl excessively when anxious to soothe themselves or to try and get your attention.
 If your dog is experiencing separation anxiety, he may whine or bark when you are not there.
-This kind of barking will stop as soon as you return.
+This barking will stop as soon as you return.

 Panting is usually a sign that dogs are cooling down.
 However, a dog might also pant to indicate anxiety.
 An anxious dog may pant and dart his tongue in and out like a lizard while searching for a quiet corner or shelter.
+When their anxiety is really bad, you may also see your dog panting in their sleep, don’t worry, there’s nothing to be concerned about.
+We have a detailed article about dogs that breath fast when they’re sleeping that reveals all.

 Stressed dogs produce more saliva than normal dogs.
 They also drool and sweat more around their nose and paw pads due to an increase in body temperature.
 Panting could also be caused by anxiety.
 This includes drooling, shaking, sweating, or shivering.
+In certain circumstances, hiccupping could also prove to be an issue.

-Chuffing is also a sign of dog anxiety, huffing and puffing is their way of trying to alleviate stress.
+Chuffing is also a sign of dog anxiety.
+Huffing and puffing is their way of trying to alleviate stress.

 Pacing can be a normal response to excitement.
-If your furry friend paces around as you get ready to leave, or after you leave the house, they could be experiencing an attack of anxiety or separation anxiety.
+If your furry friend paces around as you get ready to leave or after you leave the house, they could be experiencing an attack of anxiety or separation anxiety.

 Dogs who are feeling stressed may be prone to pacing and inability to settle.
 You may notice a dog moving in circles or back and forth in some mild cases without any sense of direction.